Tips for Summer Horsekeeping

 To manage stockpiled manure on small farms, good practices will keep nuisance and environmental issues to a minimum.
 Here are a few management tips:

-When cleaning out a stall, leave a couple of inches of dry manure over the bottom of the stall area to provide a population of fly parasites and predators.
+- When cleaning out the stall, leave a couple of inches of dry manure over the bottom of the stall area to provide a population of fly parasites and predators.
 Manure removal can be staggered to leave one section per week to supply fly predators and parasites.

 Don't forget that manure needs to be removed from corrals and barnyard areas, too.

 For many riders, summer is the best time to hit the trails.
 But it's important to remember that while trail riding can be fun, there are special safety concerns that need to be addressed.
-Learn all about trail riding safely in AQHA’s FREE Trail Ride Safety Tips ebook.
+Learn all about trail riding safely in our Recreational Riding report.

 Sun-protective clothing can be an effective way to shield your skin from the sun's harmful rays.
 Sun-protective clothing is made of tightly woven fabric and is sometimes manufactured with added elements that absorb ultraviolet radiation.